La Massana Ski Holidays

 La Massana Expert

-"La Massana is all about convenience, especially suited to families on a budget or those looking for a quieter breakaway.
-With a range of accommodation literally just meters from the main gondola, you'll be able to enjoy the slopes of Pal-Arinsal with the minimum of fuss."
+"La Massana ski holidays are all about convenience, especially suited to families on a budget or those looking for a quieter breakaway.
+With a range of accommodation literally just meters from the main gondola, you'll be able to enjoy the slopes of Pal-Arinsal with the minimum of fuss".

 LOCAL SKI AREA -